Supersonic-Sites/ElopeTofino/content/_index.md

   - bg_color: white
     phone: +1 (555) 123-4567
     cta: Submit
-    desc: "We want to hear your story.
-Contact us today to see if an Elope Tofino wedding is the right fit for you! "
+    desc: "I want to hear your story.
+Contact me today to see if an Elope Tofino wedding is the right fit for you! "
     title: Get In Touch
     type: contact